RutamBhagat/website_summarizer_frontend/README.md

 ## Optimizations

-- **API Efficiency**: Utilizes caching and rate limiting to balance performance and cost.
 - **Responsive Design**: Developed with Next.js for optimized loading and a smooth user experience.
 - **Content Filtering**: Removes irrelevant content (e.g., navigation) to focus on meaningful website insights.